AndrewSirenko/aws-ebs-csi-driver/docs/design.md

 gRPC always passes a timeout together with a request.
 After this timeout, the gRPC client call actually returns.
 The server (i.e. ebs-plugin) can continue processing the call and finish the operation, however it has no means how to inform the client about the result.

-Kubernetes sidecars will retry failed calls, usually after some exponential backoff.
-These sidecars rely on idempotency here - i.e. when the plugin finished an operation after the client timed out, the plugin will get the same call again, and it should return success/error based on success/failure of the previous operation.
+Kubernetes sidecars will retry failed calls after exponential backoff.
+These sidecars rely on idempotency here - i.e. when ebs-plugin finished an operation after the client timed out, the ebs-plugin will get the same call again, and it should return success/error based on success/failure of the previous operation.

 Example: